Unbreakable Meadow Creature Broadfork

-The Meadow Creature broadfork was designed to solve the problem of the weaker brands of garden broadfork becoming bent and broken from catching on roots and rocks, or when used in harder soils or sod.
+The Meadow Creature broadfork was designed to solve the problem of the weaker brands becoming bent and broken from catching on roots and rocks, or when used in harder soils or sod.

 Ideal for deep-aerating of garden beds, these unbreakable broad forks will easily turn and sift the soil deeply.
 If you're also looking for a tool to break sod, and turn hardpan into a garden bed, you've found it.
 Now you can buy a broadfork online with confidence that you won't break it.

 For tips and ideas on how to use a garden broadfork safely and efficiently and quickly, be sure to read "How to Use" tab, and see the videos below.

 Customer Reviews of the Broad Fork

 "I bought a grape hoe, a grub hoe & an indestructible broadfork tiller.
 All 3 work as expected, but ESPECIALLY the big fork!
 That thing is fabulous!
 Slow & steady and before you know it you've turned a lot of earth.
 I'd buy another in a heartbeat, but I won't need to - it probably IS indestructible!
 I fully expect my great grandkids will still be using all 3.
 Built to last!
 I love it!

 "Love love love the big fork and hoes - was able to till and weed in an hour what would have taken a week before!
-The meadow creature broadfork is a beast but perfect for what it was designed to do."
+The meadow creature tool is a beast but perfect for what it was designed to do."